THE JAMES & JEANNE ARNESON MEMORIAL SCHOLARSHIP FUND

 You can contribute with a credit card online.
 (If you contribute online, SDCF covers all transaction fees.
 There’s no cost to you or the fund.)

 Or you can contribute by sending a check made payable to “James & Jeanne Arneson Memorial Scholarship Fund” to:

 South Dakota Community Foundation

 Pierre, SD 57501

 Wilmot High School senior Jessica Zempel won a $250 scholarship for her short story “Love, Lust, and Death.”
 We were also able to meet Jessica’s parents, her English teacher Danielle DeGreef, high school principal Larry Hulscher, and many other wonderful people.
 Wilmot’s a great community.
-Huge thanks to novelist Jon McGoran for serving as this year’s judge.
+Jon McGoran served as this year’s guest judge.

 SCHOLARSHIP SELECTION COMMITTEE

 Per the rules of establishing the fund with the South Dakota Community Foundation, we’ve set up a Scholarship Selection Committee, which consists of me, Beth, and authors Jen Conley, Merry Jones, and Jon McGoran.

 * A BIT MORE ABOUT THE CONNECTION TO WILMOT